BEAHR Articulation for Post-Secondary Education

 Our BEAHR Indigenous training programs are unique, as they combine western science with Indigenous Knowledge, inclusive of Elder and TK holder participation, to provide career-based environmental training for Indigenous learners.
 By blending practical, field-based skills with classroom theory, our graduates can quickly secure meaningful entry-level employment in local labour markets.
 Through BEAHR articulation partnerships, these graduates can also obtain college credits towards applicable post-secondary environmental education.

 Articulation partnerships are important to reduce barriers to learning success and increase the opportunities for BEAHR graduates to pursue higher forms of education.
-This pathway also provide an opportunity for graduates to develop their careers and move into advanced environmental occupations such as Environmental Development Officers, Land Guardians, and even Chiefs of their own communities.
+This pathway also provides an opportunity for graduates to develop their careers and move into advanced environmental occupations, such as Environmental Development Officers, Land Guardians, and even Chiefs of their own communities.